RobMeades/ioc-client/README.md

 fi
 ```

-I then made a further script to check for the existence of the`/dev/modem` device and call my `usb_reset/sh` script in its absence:
+I then made a further script to check for the existence of the`/dev/modem` device and call my `usb_reset.sh` script in its absence:

 ```
 #!/bin/bash